Cwantic/Documentation/Design/Restraints.md

 | KΘy | Rotational Spring Constant acting in Y direction | kN.m/rad | Kips.ft/rad |
 | KΘz | Rotational Spring Constant acting in Z direction | kN.m/rad | Kips.ft/rad |

-    To know the UNIT of the value, just let the mouse over the cell.
+    To know the UNIT of the value, just move the mouse over the cell.

-You can change the coordinate system that define the directions X,Y,Z :
+You can change the coordinate system that defines the directions X,Y,Z :

 - Global (default)
 - Local to preceding element
 - Local to following element

-The **Level** ident is used to identify spectra for multilevel floor response spectrum analysis.
+The **Level** is used to identify the spectrum applied to this anchor for multilevel floor response spectrum analysis.

-You can later modify or remove this object by selecting this restraint and click on **Modify/Remove** buttons.
+You can later modify or remove this anchor by selecting it and clicking on **Modify/Remove** buttons.

 You can **Undo** this command.